Terabyte-Scale Analytics in the Blink of an Eye: Analytical Performance Models

-We focus on the case where we exchange a large amount of data in the shuffle and broadcast operations because frequent latency-bound small-sized data transfers are not common or expensive in databases.
-Moreover, we only model the data exchange among the GPUs -- metadata\footnote{Prior to the data exchange, the GPUs need to exchange information about how much data they will send to each other in order to allocate the receive buffer.} exchanges prior to the shuffle and broadcast (Section~\ref{sec:approach-nccl}) are ignored.
-We describe our model as follows. \begin{itemize}[leftmargin=*] \item The system has $V$ machines and each machines has $k$ GPUs.
+Table~\ref{tab:notations} describes the notations that we use in this paper.
+To begin with, we focus on the case where we exchange a large amount of data in the shuffle and broadcast operations because frequent latency-bound small-sized data transfers are not common or expensive in databases.
+Later, we also discuss how we adapt our models for small message sizes.
+Moreover, we only model the data exchange among the GPUs -- metadata exchanges prior to the shuffle and broadcast (Section~\ref{sec:approach-nccl}) are ignored. \begin{itemize}[leftmargin=*] \item The system has $V$ machines and each machines has $k$ GPUs.
 Machines are connected by the network (e.g., Ethernet, RDMA).
-Each node has a direct connection with any other node.
-Each node has outbound network bandwidth $B_n$, hence each GPU has a share of $B_n/k$ network bandwidth. \item Within each machine, there are also pairwise direct connections between GPUs.
-Each GPU can send data to all other GPUs within the same machine at an aggregated rate of $B_g$. \item The total dataset is $S$ in size.
-It is evenly distributed across $N$ GPUs, making the size of each GPU's work set $S/(Vk)$. \item A \emph{message} is what a GPU sends to another GPU during a shuffle or broadcast operation. \item We assume that intra-node data transfer and inter-node data transfer can happen concurrently. \item We measure the throughput of the operation as the total dataset size $S$ divided by the total time $T$ used to finish the operation. \end{itemize}
+Each node can send and receive data to/from any other nodes.
+Each node has outbound/inbound network bandwidth $B_n$, hence each GPU has a share of $B_n/k$ network bandwidth. \item Within each machine, there are also pairwise connections between GPUs.
+Each GPU can send data to all other GPUs within the same machine (i.e., local peers) at an aggregated rate of $B_g$. \item The total dataset is $S$ in size.
+It is evenly distributed across $N$ GPUs, making the size of each GPU's work set $S/(Vk)$.
+Later in this section, we will model the effect of the data skew without assuming a uniform distribution. \item A \emph{message} is what a GPU sends to another GPU during a shuffle or broadcast operation. \item We assume that intra-node data transfer and inter-node data transfer can happen concurrently. \item We define the throughput of the operation as the total dataset size $S$ divided by the total time $T$ used to finish the operation. \end{itemize}